Equipment tips

 Equipment provided in camp

-• Cooking and dining tent (limited drying space for clothing).
+• Lounge tent (limited drying space for clothing).

 • Cook stove and cooking equipment.